Routes · Hapjeong, Mapo-gu

 The route, in five parts.

-Run as the main 12 km loop, or pick a length variant: 17 km via Mapo, a tighter 16 km Yeouido focus, a 28 km Sangam long for marathon-training weeks, or the Hangang Bus version where we ride out to Yeouido and run back.
-Same starting point, same POIs along the way.
+Run the main 12 km loop, or pick a variant: 17 km via Mapo, a tighter 16 km Yeouido focus, a 28 km Sangam long for marathon weeks, or the Hangang Bus version, ride out to Yeouido and run back.
+Same start, same POIs.

 - 01